-On January 25, 1934, thirteen men of the Bon Meade area met at Fuller's Community Service Station to discuss the formation of a Volunteer Fire Company.
+On January 25, 1934, thirteen men of the Bon Meade area met at Fuller's Community Service Station (which was located near the modern day Patrick's Pub) to discuss the formation of a volunteer fire company.
 The name of the Company was to be the "Bon Meade Volunteer Fire Department."
 It was to serve some 1500 people living in Moon Township at that time.

 It is believed that the following are some of the thirteen original members: James Gardner, Sr., Paul Gentile, William Kroehs, Gilbert Hughes, Carl Morris, Walter Davidson, G.E.
 McKinley, C.E.
 Olson, Albert Konter, Sterner Olson and H.C.
 Leonhardt.
 Three additional members joined in February, 1934-Sidney Yengst, Paul Frye and Frank Miller.
 Mr. Yengst was later elected the fire company's first Fire Chief the following month.